nwhetsell/lilypond-instrument-name-measuring-engraver/README.md

 2. Run `lilypond` on the LilyPond file *twice*.
 The first time you run `lilypond`, an .indents.ily file will be written with a [`\paper` block](https://lilypond.org/doc/Documentation/notation/the-paper-block) that contains indents to align instrument names to the left margin.
 In subsequent runs of `lilypond`, the .indents.ily file will be `\include`d, and the indents will be used.

-Note that if you declare a `\paper` block after `\include`-ing this engraver, and the `\paper` block writes indents, the indents in the subsequent `\paper` block will take precedence over the indents in .indents.ily.
+Note that if you declare a `\paper` block after `\include`-ing this engraver, and the `\paper` block sets indents, the indents in the subsequent `\paper` block will take precedence over the indents in .indents.ily.
 Consequently, because `set-paper-size` sets indents, you must set paper size *before* `\include`-ing this engraver.
-For example, this will result in the indents in .indents.ily being unused:
+For example, this will result in indents in .indents.ily being unused:

 ```ly
 \include "lilypond-instrument-name-measuring-engraver/instrument-name-measuring-engraver.ily"